vthwang/xinu-installation-guide/README.md

 I have encountered an issue while testing on Ubuntu 22.04, primarily due to QEMU using version 6.2.0.
 According to the official QEMU documentation, the required machine type for Xinu - [the MIPS r4k platform - has been removed in version 5.2](https://www.qemu.org/docs/master/about/removed-features.html#mips-r4k-platform-removed-in-5-2).
 Instead, the Malta machine type is now recommended.

 This change has impacted our ability to run Xinu as intended on Ubuntu 22.04.
-We are actively seeking solutions or workarounds to address this compatibility issue.
+I am actively seeking solutions or workarounds to address this compatibility issue.

 ### Running Xinu on M-chip Mac
 🍎 Challenges with M-chip Mac